GladysAssistant/v4-website/docs/scenes/house-empty.md

 ![House is empty](../../static/img/docs/en/scenes/house-empty/house-empty.png)

-To set user presence at home, you can read our tutoriel on [Bluetooth presence](/docs/integrations/bluetooth) or set presence [in scene](/docs/scenes/user-presence).
+To set user presence at home, you can read our tutorial on [Bluetooth presence](/docs/integrations/bluetooth) or set presence [in scene](/docs/scenes/user-presence).

 ## In a scene